corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/nodes/developing/expose-rpc/annotation.md

 * Specify the type of endpoint (only `GET` and `POST` are allowed).
 * Provide a unique path for each resource and endpoint to avoid ambiguity on the mapping API.
 * Map parameters for each endpoint to a type of `REST` call argument (query, path, or body).
 If no type is specified for a `POST` endpoint, it defaults to `body`. `body` parameters are not permitted for `GET` endpoints and will cause the annotation parser to throw an exception.
-* [Extend and implement the `RPCOps` interface](../extending-rpc.md) so that it includes any custom endpoints.
+* <a href="../extending-rpc.md">Extend and implement the `RPCOps` interface</a> so that it includes any custom endpoints.
 If an endpoint is not included, the annotation parser throws an exception when generating the structure.
 Multiple preconditions must be satisfied for the parsing to be successful.
 Such errors are expected to be non-recoverable in the scope of the server.
 As such, the HTTP server would shut down and provide a detailed message in the log output, while maintaining the rest of the node operational.

 The annotation parser checks that each resource and endpoint has a unique path.
 However:
 * Where more than one resource shares the same path, a warning is displayed.